Aayush9027/COSMOS_VIRTUAL_ASSISTANT/README.md

 pip install <module name>
 ```

+To execute this project elsewhere, you would need all the additional modules and dependencies used in the project.
+Therefore, install "**requirement.txt**" file by giving a command - "**$ pip install -r requirement.txt**" (without quotes) to install all the required dependencies.

 ## Create KEYs for third party APIs
 COSMOS Assistant uses third party APIs for cryptocurrency,advance mode search, weather forecasting etc.
 All the following APIs have free no-commercial API calls.
 Subscribe to the following APIs in order to take FREE access KEYs.